digitallawyer/openlegaldictionary/_definitions/sweinmote.md

 title: Sweinmote
 permalink: "/definitions/sweinmote.html"
 body: In forest law.
-A court holden before the verderors, as judges, by the steward of the sweinmote, thrice ln ev-ery year, the stceins or freeholders within the forest composing the jury.
+A court holden before the verderors, as judges, by the steward of the sweinmote, thrice in ev-ery year, the stceins or freeholders within the forest composing the jury.
 Its principal ju-risdiction was—First, to inquire into the op-presslons and grievances committed hy the officers of the forest; and, secondly, to receive and try presentments certified from the court of attachments in offenses against